Q4 Inventory Planning Checklist: Holiday Season Prep for E-commerce

 October: Final Push

-- Rush orders for any gaps (air freight if needed)
+- Rush orders for any gaps (air freight if the math works)

 - Confirm staffing